Heinrich Heine: Controversy

-In the 1890s, amidst a flowering of affection for Heine leading up to the centennial of his birth, plans were made to honor Heine with a memorial; these were strongly supported by one of Heine's greatest admirers, Elisabeth of Bavaria, Empress of Austria.
+In the 1890s, amidst a flowering of affection for Heine leading up to the centennial of his birth, plans were made to honor Heine with a memorial.
+These were strongly supported by one of Heine's greatest admirers, Elisabeth of Bavaria, Empress of Austria.
 The empress commissioned a statue from the sculptor Louis Hasselriis.
 This statue, originally located at Achilleion, Empress Elisabeth's palace in Corfu, was later removed by Kaiser Wilhelm II after he acquired Achilleion in 1907, but it eventually found a home in Toulon.
 This became the inspiration for Tony Harrison's 1992 film-poem, The Gaze of the Gorgon.

 Another memorial, a sculpted fountain, was commissioned for Düsseldorf.
 While at first the plan met with enthusiasm, the concept was gradually bogged down in anti-Semitic, nationalist, and religious criticism; by the time the fountain was finished, there was no place to put it.
 Through the intervention of German American activists, the memorial was ultimately transplanted into the Bronx, New York City (in Philadelphia already in 1855 was printed the complete edition of Heine's works in German language).
 While the memorial is known in English as the Lorelei Fountain, Germans refer to it as the Heinrich Heine Memorial.
-Also, after years of controversy, the University of Düsseldorf was named Heinrich Heine University.
+After years of controversy, the University of Düsseldorf was named Heinrich Heine University.
 Today the city honours its poet with a boulevard (Heinrich-Heine-Allee) and a modern monument.

 In Israel, the attitude to Heine has long been the subject of debate between secularists, who number him among the most prominent figures of Jewish history, and the religious who consider his conversion to Christianity to be an unforgivable act of betrayal.
-Due to such debates, the city of Tel Aviv delayed naming a street for Heine, and the street finally chosen to bear his name is located in a rather desolate industrial zone rather than in the vicinity of Tel Aviv University, suggested by some public figures as the appropriate location.

 Ha-‘Ir (העיר – The City, a left-leaning Tel Aviv magazine) sarcastically suggested that "The Exiling of Heine Street" symbolically re-enacted the course of Heine's own life.
 Since then, a street in the Yemin Moshe neighborhood of Jerusalem and, in Haifa, a street with a beautiful square and a community center have been named after Heine.

 A Heine Appreciation Society is active in Israel, led by prominent political figures from both the left and right camps.
 His quote about burning books is prominently displayed in the Yad Vashem Holocaust museum in Jerusalem.
-(It is also displayed in the United States Holocaust Memorial Museum and in the pavement in Frankfurt am Main.)
+It is also displayed in the United States Holocaust Memorial Museum and in the pavement in Frankfurt am Main.